isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

    single-threaded HTTP client processing.

--  ``http-dedicated-listener`` - enables or disables the creation of a dedicated, internal HTTP listener through which the server receive HA messages from its peers.
+-  ``http-dedicated-listener`` - enables or disables the creation of a dedicated, internal HTTP listener through which the server receives HA messages from its peers.
 The internal listener replaces the role of kea-ctrl-agent traffic, allowing peers to send their HA commands directly to each other.
 The listener will listen on the peer's ``url``.
 When